Health, Safety & Environment | Birchcliff Energy

 We recognize the importance of Health and Safety values in all aspects of our lives, we take safety home!

-Birchcliff is committed to constantly evolving and improving its health, safety and environmental management program and conducting its activities in a manner that safeguards its employees, contractors, representatives, the environment and the public at large.
-We have an active program to monitor and comply with health, safety and environmental laws, rules and regulations applicable to our operations.
+Birchcliff is committed to continually evolving and improving its health and safety program and its environmental management program and to conducting its activities in a manner that safeguards its employees, contractors, representatives, the public and the environment.
+Birchcliff’s executives, managers, employees and others engaged on its behalf are responsible for upholding the requirements of its health and safety and environmental management programs.